Tomnmm/SecureCodingGuidelines/guidelines/g1_DoS/g1_03/README.md

 ![Author](https://img.shields.io/badge/Author-Jürgen.Taverniers-blue.svg)
 ![Date](https://img.shields.io/badge/Date-20171231-lightgrey.svg)

-Interesting and maybe useful in a debug mode, but it  makes me think about [g0_00](../../g0_Fundamentals/g0_00) (Prefer to have obviously no flaws rather then no obvious flaws).
+Interesting and maybe useful in a debug mode, but it  makes me think about [g0_00](../../g0_Fundamentals/g0_00) (Prefer to have obviously no flaws rather than no obvious flaws).
 Or is this just me?

 ## AddExact()
 ![Author](https://img.shields.io/badge/Author-Jürgen.Taverniers-blue.svg)